Southern Sixers

 Most of these mountains are located in the Great Smoky Mountains National Park (abbreviated GSMNP in the list), Mount Mitchell State Park (MMSP), along the Blue Ridge Parkway (BRP), or in the Cherokee or Pisgah National Forest.
-There are a few, though, that are located on private property.
+A few of the peaks, however, are located on private property.
 All of these mountains are located within 32 mi of the North Carolina - Tennessee border, with 12 on the state border itself and many more on various county borders.

 Those who complete a list of 40 of these peaks are awarded membership in the South Beyond 6000 club.

 List of Southern Sixers

 Map

 The locator map below shows the locations of those Southern Sixers with more than one thousand feet of topographic prominence or considerable isolation.